 The Mint app, which is available on iPhone, iPad and Android phones and tablets, uses these categorizing features to help you track purchases that are tax-deductible and sort them by type of expense. (iTunes and Google Play, Free)

 The iDonatedIt app lets you check the approximate value of items you're donating based on age and condition, then snap a photo to keep with the digital record.
-Then when you're doing your taxes, you can just pull out your app instead of digging through your bag of receipts. (iTunes, $3)
+Then when you're doing your taxes, you can just pull out your app instead of digging through your bag of receipts.
+You can even email the receipt to your accountant. (iTunes, $3)

-If Tax Organizer is more than you need, you might check out the free Expensify personal account.
-Just sign up on the website and download the app to get almost all the same features you would need with Tax Organizer.
+A lot of the available apps, many of them paid, are a little more than many people even need.
+If so, you might check out the free Expensify personal account.
+Just sign up on the website and download the app to get almost all the same features you would with paid apps or services.
 The app is available on most major mobile platforms.
 (Expensify, Free)

 Evernote is an organizational phenom that can be used to help you organize pretty much your whole life: recipes, how-tos, articles you want to read later and more.
 But in conjunction with a receipt scanner, it becomes a powerful tool to keep your taxes organized all year.
-Just scan, or take pictures of, receipts into Evernote, and you can tag them and make additional notes to help yourself remember the little details we often forget by tax time.
+Just scan or take pictures of receipts to push into Evernote, and you can tag them and make additional notes to help yourself remember the little details we often forget by tax time.
 It's available as a computer app and on your phone or tablet.
 (Evernote, Free)

-This iPhone and Android phone app is an amazing little receipt organizer.
+This iPhone app is an amazing little receipt organizer.
 Just take a pic of your paper receipt to save it as a tax-deductible expense.
 It automatically saves all your e-receipts.
 If you spend a lot of time on the road where even a portable scanner can be clunky, you've got to invest in OneReceipt.
 You get a free OneReceipt.com e-mail address to send your e-receipts to, and it sends you a monthly spending report.
 Additionally, it can alert you about shipping on packages you buy online.
+If you don't have an iPhone, you can still email yourself the receipts you take with your other smartphone. (iTunes, Free)

 If you already had a CPA, you wouldn't be reading this article, right?
 This clever little app gives you a way to look up plain-English explanations of the terms you'll come across when doing your taxes.
 Can't find the answer?
 Ask the app, which will give a local CPA the chance to answer it directly.
 If you give up, it can even recommend a CPA near you.
 Ask a CPA is available on Apple mobile devices. (iTunes, Free)